syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/areas.md

 >If `_ViewStart.cshtml` file is added in the appropriate Views folder under the areas, add the Syncfusion script manager in that referred layout page.

-11. Now, you can add the Syncfusion ASP.NET Core controls in `Index.cshtml` View file in the `~/Areas/Products/Views/` folder.
+11.Now, you can add the Syncfusion ASP.NET Core controls in `Index.cshtml` View file in the `~/Areas/Products/Views/` folder.

 {% tabs %}
 {% highlight c# tabtitle="CSHTML" %}